 Orange County Planning and Zoning Commission/Local Planning Agency

-Study findings and recommendations as well as a summary of public feedback will be presented to the LPA/PZC two times during the course of the study: first as a work session agenda item (December 2017) and second as a public hearing agenda item (January 2018).
-During the public hearing, a presentation will be given by County staff, followed by an opportunity for the public to ask questions and/or provide comments.
+Study findings and recommendations as well as a summary of public feedback will be presented to the LPA/PZC two times during the course of the study: first as a work session agenda item on February 15, 2018, and second as a public hearing agenda item on Thursday, March 15, 2018.
+The Local Planning Agency (LPA) made a recommendation to the Board of County Commissioners regarding the study and the recommended improvement concept.
+The study team will update the Preferred Improvement Alternative as appropriate based on input received during the LPA work session and public hearing.

 Orange County Board of County Commissioners